Date: Sat 5th & Sun 6th March 2022

 2. In all classes a copy must be provided for the adjudicator before performing.
 This must be neatly presented and of good quality.
 Players may use a copy or purchased copy for performance, but a purchased copy MUST be available at the time of playing.

 3. Only one piece to be performed unless playing in Repertoire class or where otherwise indicated.

 4. Time limits must be strictly adhered to.

 5. The title and composer of items to be performed should be submitted at the time of entry.
 Please include opus numbers where relevant.
-Changes can be made up to and including 1st February 2021.
+Changes can be made up to and including 1st February of the Festival Year.
 Substitution of pieces after the programme is printed may result in performer not being placed.